Heenar04/heena04.github.io/README.md

 * made the responsive portfolio

 # CSS
-* For  CSS stying , in the HTML code have added the "style element "
+* For  CSS styling , in the HTML code have added the "style element "
 * Added different specifications for each of the page such as background colo, font-size, padding and boder, to give the styling to the application